laurent-martin/aspera-api-examples/README.md

 Also, in order to not duplicate the information, the configuration information is centralized in the file `config.yaml`.
 Sample programs will use the information from this YAML file.

-`Makefile`s are made for Unix-like systems, Windows users: no luck.
+`Makefile`s are made for Unix-like systems, Windows users: well...

-This repo is tested on macOS ARM.
+This repo was tested on macOS ARM.

 ## Quick start